Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Methods and sample selection

 To select quiescent galaxies from those fit we utilise a traditional cut based on sSFR \citep[e.g.][]{Franx2008,Gallazzi2014,Schreiber2018,Carnall2023} which corresponds to

 where $\rm t_{age}$ is the age of the universe at the observed redshift.
-In addition, as we are after massive quiescent galaxies, we select those with \Mstar above $10^{9.5}M_\odot$ (except for our analysis of the SMF).
+In addition, as we are after massive quiescent galaxies, we select those with \Mstar $>10^{9.5}M_\odot$ (except for our analysis of the SMFs in Sec. \ref{s.smfs}).
+This cut reduces our sample from 15,560 galaxies to 882 galaxies.